National Life and Accident Insurance Company

-The National Life and Accident Insurance Company is a former life insurance company that was based in Nashville, Tennessee.
+The National Life and Accident Insurance Company was an American life insurance company based in Nashville, Tennessee that operated from 1900 until it was acquired in a hostile takeover in 1982 by American General Corporation.

+History

+Foundation

 National Life and Accident began in 1900 as the National Sick and Accident Association, a mutual company.
 It was reorganized as a stock company and adopted the National Life name shortly thereafter.
-It was purchased by American General Corporation in 1982.

 The motto of National Life & Accident was "We Shield Millions".
 The radio station call letters "WSM," seen on the microphones of the Grand Ole Opry, reflected the motto of National Life; the insurance company owned the radio station and the Opry until the 1980s.

 "Sick and accident" policies

 In December 1901, the National Sick and Accident Association was sold to C. A. Craig to settle an estate.
 By 1902, the company was nearly insolvent.
 In the early years, the company's business consisted primarily of low-premium, low-benefit "sick and accident" policies, which is a form of disability insurance that paid the holder a stated amount for every week he was unable to work due to illness or injury.
 To prevent fraud, the amount of the benefit was limited to somewhat less than the regular earnings of the insured.
 The vast majority of the policies, especially during the early years, were sold on the "debit system" (also called "home service insurance"), meaning that an insurance agent employed by the company, usually the salesman, made periodic visits to the client's home to collect the premium (and, generally, attempt to sell more insurance).
 The frequency of these visits was typically weekly in the early years; in later years the collection visits were more often bi-weekly or monthly.
 Most of the company's clients were African Americans.